Ascott Park Historical TrailPosted: 2011-03-27

 The exact site of the mansion has remained a mystery to historians ever since.
 In 2009 an excavation on the presumed site revealed only that the Dormers made another attempt to build a house at Stadhampton around 1720.
 That house was never finished, probably because the Dormer's ran out of money, and the mystery of the original mansion location remains.
 The grounds were landscaped, however, and the gardens laid out.

 The Ascott Park estate was later used for housing World War I veterans, and for small farms.
-But now, thanks to a project by Oxfordshire County Council and the Oxfordshire a 2 mile walking path around the estate, called the Ascott Park Historical Trail, has been created, offering visitors a chance to view the exacavations, and see a dovecot and an historic outbuilding that may have been a garden pavillion.
-There are interpretation panels to explain the site and the excavations, and tell the story of the Dormer family.
-Perhaps the best place to start the walk is from Newells Close, off the A329, where you can park at the Crazy Bear farm shop (gates close at 6pm).
+But now, thanks to a project by Oxfordshire County Council and the Oxfordshire a 2-mile walking path around the estate, called the Ascott Park Historical Trail, has been created, offering visitors a chance to view the excavations, and see a dovecot and a historic outbuilding that may have been a garden pavilion.

 NB.
 Don't confuse the William Dormer who built Ascott Park with the Tudor nobleman of the same name who was once engaged to Lady Jane Seymour.
 An earlier Dormer built Rousham House, at Steeple Aston.

 Photo of Ascott Park icehouse is © Andrew Smith, licensed for reuse under the Creative Commons Licence.